zack-test-org/git-xargs/terraform-on-rails/README.md

     - The goal is to immediately be able to run `terragrunt apply` to deploy that module and to run `terragrunt test` to run the tests for that module.

+- We could add new `terragrunt release` and `terragrunt promote` commands to help with day to day operations.
+    - `terragrunt release` would create a new Git tag in your `infrastructure-modules` repo.
+    - `terragrunt promote` would know how to update `terragrunt.hcl` files  to promote a new version of some module from dev to stage to prod:
+        - Update the `ref=` parameter in `terragrunt.hcl`
+        - Commit the changes to Git
+        - Run `terragrunt apply`

 - I think we could have a more streamlined test structure for Terratest tests too.
 We could add a wrapper to Terratest to significantly simplify testing Terraform modules.
 Something along the lines of:
     ```